 Edgeley is a tiny city located in the state of North Dakota.
 With a population of 554 people and just one neighborhood, Edgeley is the 87th largest community in North Dakota.

 Occupations and Workforce

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Edgeley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Edgeley is a city of sales and office workers, service providers and managers.
-There are especially a lot of people living in Edgeley who work in management occupations (14.29%), office and administrative support (9.52%) and sales jobs (7.82%).
+Overall, Edgeley is a city of sales and office workers, managers and professionals.
+There are especially a lot of people living in Edgeley who work in management occupations (16.72%), office and administrative support (13.62%) and sales jobs (8.36%).

 Setting & Lifestyle

-Edgeley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Edgeley’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Edgeley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Edgeley has few renters and college students.
 But the biggest reason it is quieter in Edgeley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Edgeley may be for you.